 And of course, the cost is shared between the two families.

 Obviously, we are big fans of nanny share.
-In fact, we love it so much we decided to devote ourselves full time to making it easier for parents to do.
+In fact, we love it so much we decided to devote ourselves to making it easier for parents to do.